Editor’s Note: This blog post was updated on August 10, 2020.

 This makes the static control-flow analysis more difficult and causes the automatic analysis of IDA Pro to fail.

-For example, the addresses of library names are pushed on the stack by using the call instruction (Figure 5).
-In compiler-generated code, this instruction is used to transfer the control flow to another function, and the return instruction transfers it back to the caller.
+For example, the addresses of library names are pushed on the stack using the call instruction (Figure 5).
+In compiler-generated code, this instruction transfers the control flow to another function, and the return instruction transfers it to the caller.

 GuLoader resolves the required functions during runtime and uses the hash algorithm djb2 to find the desired functions.